Chapter 5: Personnel05:06:03 Grievance Policy

 - Investigate the dispute; and

 - Attempt to find a solution.

-The President or his/her designee shall be the final decision-maker.
+The President or their designee shall be the final decision-maker.
 Complaints do not include a right to any type of hearing, adversarial proceeding, or the right to appeal to the Chancellor.

 - Process Applicable to Grievances Only

 - All grievances must be filed with the Director of Human Resources who will assist the employee when required in properly documenting the grievance.
 The director of Human Resources will refer the grievance to the appropriate supervisory level for processing through administrative channels.
 The Director of Human Resources will notify the President of all grievances filed.

 If the employee is satisfied with the decision reached by the immediate supervisor, no additional action is required.
 If the employee is not satisfied, the grievance shall be referred to the next level of supervision following the College's personnel organization chart.
 Grievances which are unresolved at the level of supervision reporting directly to the President shall be referred in writing to an appropriate grievance committee.
 In addition, the grievant has the option of choosing committee review where they have attempted to resolve the matter without success or it is apparent that such attempt would be futile.

 - The grievance procedure should begin at the lowest appropriate supervisory level.